Democratic Party (Puerto Rico): Leaders

-The party's local chairman is Charlie Rodríguez, its vice chair is Johanne-Velez Garcia.
-Former Ponce mayor "Mayita" Meléndez and attorney Luis Davila-Pernes are Puerto Rico's Democratic National Committeemembers.
+The party's local chairman is Luis Dávila Pernas.

 Membership

 Participation in Puerto Rico's delegate selection process is open those who wish to participate as Democrats and participants may not take part in any other party's Presidential Nominating process.
 Individuals who wish to participate in the Senate District Caucuses must register with the State Party's local committee.

 Primaries

 Fifty-one of 58 delegates to the Democratic National Convention are pledged to presidential contenders based on the results of the islands-wide presidential preference primary, held on the last Sunday in March of every leap year.
 A mandatory 15 percent threshold is required in order for a presidential contender to be pledged National Convention delegates at either the senatorial district or islandwide level.

 Forty district delegates are proportionally pledged to presidential contenders by local Puerto Rico Senatorial districts.
 As of 1 July 2019 the proportions were as follows: